 We recognize that the success, and value, of every CIEE program is contingent on its accessibility to participants – particularly those from nontraditional backgrounds.
 That’s why we’re committed to breaking down the three principal barriers to international education and exchange: cost, curriculum, and culture.

-We do this by offering students, teachers, and young professionals over $8 million annually in financial support and by continuing to design curricula and pioneer diverse programming that is built around the needs and interests of all students.
+We do this by offering students, teachers, and young professionals million of dollars annually in financial support and by continuing to design curricula and pioneer diverse programming that is built around the needs and interests of all students.
 Through these efforts we're working to ensure that all students – regardless of socioeconomic background, culture, or major – have access to the highest-quality international exchange experience.

 access to international education and exchangeBreaking Down Barriers

-CIEE offers over $8 million annually in financial support to make the exchange experience possible for more students.Scholarships and Grants
+CIEE offers millions of dollars annually in financial support to make the exchange experience possible for more students.Scholarships and Grants

 We’re dedicated to sponsorship, outreach, and community projects centered on education, leadership, and access to transformative educational experiences for underrepresented groups.